 Is your resume boring?
 You know your resume isn't going to get you far in your job search when it has been so boring to write.

 One of the most common resume writing tips known is to use your resume to highlight your skills and accomplishments.
-The top skills for your resume should show off what you have to offer and align with what employers want and are looking for.
-Coming up with and describing these skills doesn't have to be so frustrating.
+The top skills for your resume should show off what you have to offer and align with what employers want in a candidate.
+Coming up with and describing these skills doesn't have to be so frustrating (or uninteresting).

 1. Take A Good Look At The Job Posting

-Often skills are clearly listed under Job Specifications.
-Here's a sample Job Specifications section:
+Often skills are clearly listed under Job Specifications or Qualifications.
+Here's a sample of one of these sections:

-At first glance, there are six skills that this employer is looking for in the Job Specifications alone: training and development, leadership, communication, project management, team building, and distance learning program management.
+At first glance, there are six skills that this employer is looking for: training and development, leadership, communication, project management, team building, and distance learning program management.
 Before applying for a job with your resume, look closely at the job posting to find the top skills for your resume that each employer is specifically looking for.

 2. Identify Job-Related Skills That Correlate To Your Typical Tasks